Understanding solar warranties in Perth: product, performance, and workmanship

 - Solar panels: 10–15 years product warranty (some premium brands offer 25 years)

-- String inverters: 5–12 years standard; some brands offer 5+5 (extendable to 10 for an additional fee)
+- String inverters: 5–10 years standard (some brands offer extendable terms for an additional fee)

 - Microinverters (Enphase): 25 years